 Just like that brief pause when you’re about to share a secret, the final stage of a data project—publication—brings along its own bundle of ethical concerns.
 What we choose to share, how we share it, who gets to see it, and the potential misuse – these are all significant considerations.
 It’s not just about juggling 0s and 1s; it’s about managing people’s lives, their livelihoods, and their personal info 🔐.

 Why Should We Care About Data Ethics?

 When we share our findings—just like when we share a secret—it’s crucial to think about how we do it.
 That’s data ethics!
 It involves promoting access, preventing misinformation, ensuring fairness, and offering transparency.

-Imagine your friend couldn’t come to the school play.
+Imagine your friends couldn’t come to the school play.
 You’d want to describe it to them in a way they can understand, right?
 That’s promoting access.
-This includes making sure the results of the project are accessible to those it may impact, and are presented in a way that is understandable and transparent.
+This includes making sure the results of the project are accessible to those it may impact and are presented in a way that is understandable and transparent.

 But what if you accidentally tell them something that didn’t happen, like the lead actor forgetting their lines when they didn’t?
 That’s misinformation.
 Misinterpreted or misrepresented results can lead to false conclusions, and these inaccuracies can influence decision-making at all levels, from individual decisions to government policy.

 What if your little sister was in the play, and you only talk about her performance and ignore everyone else?
 That’s not fair.
 Similarly, we need to ensure that when we use our data to make decisions, it doesn’t harm or favor specific groups.
 The algorithms used in machine learning models can have built-in biases.
 These biases can perpetuate systemic inequities and have real-world negative impacts, especially in sensitive areas like credit scoring, job recruiting, and predictive policing.